putuoka/c4it-blog/content/posts/2020/027-run-mongo-on-docker/article.md

 ---
 title: "First steps with Docker: download and run MongoDB locally"
 path: "/blog/run-mongodb-on-docker"
-tags: ["Docker", "MongoDB" , "MainArticle"]
+tags: ["Docker", "MongoDB", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Docker is a project that allows you to create and run applications in an isolated environment.
 Let's try it to run MongoDB on your machine!"
 created: 2020-05-12
 updated: 2020-05-12
 ---

-In this article, I'm going to explain how you can try out the functionalities of __MongoDB__ without installing it, but running it on a __Docker__ container.
+In this article, I'm going to explain how you can try out the functionalities of **MongoDB** without installing it, but running it on a **Docker** container.
 First of all, I'll explain what is Docker and what it can do for us; then we'll run MongoDB on a Docker container.

 ## Docker

-You've probably heard of Docker: it is an open-source project that allows developers to __run, create and distribute unit of software__ in a standardized way; it works with _containers_, that, simplifying a lot, are isolated applications with their own file systems and that can be run anywhere: think of them as VMs, but with a different and lighter underlying structure.
+You've probably heard of Docker: it is an open-source project that allows developers to **run, create and distribute unit of software** in a standardized way; it works with _containers_, that, simplifying a lot, are isolated applications with their own file systems and that can be run anywhere: think of them as VMs, but with a different and lighter underlying structure.

 First of all, you must install Docker on your machine.
 You can refer to the [Getting Started page on the project's website](https://www.docker.com/get-started "Docker installation page") to know how to download and install it.

 But, first, let me introduce the key concepts to know about Docker: _images_ and _containers_.

 ### Docker images

-__Images are the blueprints__ that contain all the information to run a container.
+**Images are the blueprints** that contain all the information to run a container.
 Do you remember _snapshots_ from the VM world?
 Well, images are the same for containers: a set of instructions and file system layers that, when executed, allow your container to be alive.

 Most of the images are available on [DockerHub](https://hub.docker.com/ "DockerHub link"): this is a library of official images of various types, from databases to frameworks, from operating systems to cache platforms.

 There are few commands to know when working with images:

-* `docker pull <image-name>` downloads the specified image from Docker Hub;
+- `docker pull <image-name>` downloads the specified image from Docker Hub;
-* `docker image ls` lists all the downloaded images stored on your machine;
+- `docker image ls` lists all the downloaded images stored on your machine;
-* `docker rmi <image-name>` removes the specified image from your machine;
+- `docker rmi <image-name>` removes the specified image from your machine;

 ### Docker containers

-__Containers are the living versions__ of an image.
+**Containers are the living versions** of an image.

 Once you have downloaded an image, you can "build" it to have your container up and running:

-* `docker run <image-name>` creates and runs a container using the specified image;
+- `docker run <image-name>` creates and runs a container using the specified image;
-* `docker ps` lists all the containers currently up;
+- `docker ps` lists all the containers currently up;
-* `docker ps -a` lists all the containers, also the ones stopped;
+- `docker ps -a` lists all the containers, also the ones stopped;
-* `docker stop <container-name>` stops the specified container;
+- `docker stop <container-name>` stops the specified container;
-* `docker rm <container-name>` stops and removes the specified container;
+- `docker rm <container-name>` stops and removes the specified container;

 So now we have our container accessible within the machine.
 But we haven't finished yet!

 ### Docker containers ports

 Once the container is up and running, it exposes one or more ports (for example, the container for an API may expose port 80).
-But __that ports belong to the container!__ Since we need to access the container from our _localhost_, we need to map a local port to one of the ports exposed by the container.
+But **that ports belong to the container!** Since we need to access the container from our _localhost_, we need to map a local port to one of the ports exposed by the container.

 If the container exposes the port 80, we can run `docker run -p 8089:80 image-name`.
 The `-p` flag maps the external and the internal ports, allowing us to access the container navigating to _localhost:8089_.